Dries Boussatta

-Idriss "Dries" Boussatta (born 23 December 1972) is a Dutch former international footballer who played professionally in the Netherlands, England and the United Arab Emirates as a right winger.
+Idriss "Dries" Boussatta (born 23 December 1972) is a former international footballer who played professionally in the Netherlands, England and the United Arab Emirates as a right winger.
+Boussatta played friendlies for both the Netherlands and Morocco national teams.

 Club career

 Born in Amsterdam, Boussatta played in the Netherlands for De Spartaan, VVA/Spartaan, V&V Amsterdam, Ajax, Volendam, Telstar, Haarlem, Utrecht, AZ and Excelsior.
 He also played in England for Sheffield United, making 6 appearances in the Football League, before ending his career in 2004 in the United Arab Emirates with Al-Shaab.

 International career

 Boussatta earned three caps for the Netherlands between 1998 and 1999.
-He also appeared in three unofficial matches for Morocco.
+He also appeared in two matches for Morocco in 2001.

 Personal life

 Boussatta is of Moroccan origin; he has publicly spoken about the discrimination his Muslim father received in the Netherlands.

 In 2008 Boussatta became involved with a charitable foundation in Morocco.
 In 2010, he owned a gym, a restaurant, and a coffee shop; he also worked as a player's agent.
 In 2016, he was sanctioned to court by real estate company WPM who sued him for outstanding backpayments.

 In 2010, he was living in Amsterdam, and had a son and a daughter.
 In 2016, he owned 6 coffee bars under the Buongiorno brand.